-- 1. Locate the first aid materials.
+- 1. Locate the medical bag

 - 2. Run the cut under running water.

 - 3. Clean the cut with antiseptic soap.

-- 4. Dress the wound with topical antibiotic ointment/cream.
+- 4. Use Betadine swabs and antibiotic cream to dress the cut.

 - 5. Place a Band-Aid over the wound.

-- 6. A Program Incident Form must be filled out and submitted to the Director of Didactic Education within 24 hours of the incident.
+- 6. A Program Incident Form found must be filled out and submitted to the Director of Didactic Education within 24 hours of the incident.